Skip to Content

 When it was built in 1990, One Canada Square was the tallest building in the UK – a vision of glass and steel designed by Cesar Pelli.
 Even then, it wasn’t without its critics, with a mouthy Prince Charles telling TV viewers “I personally would go mad if I had to work in a place like that”.

-Luckily, he never has.
-It’s now been shunted to third place but its pyramid-topped design is just as statuesque as ever, towering 236 metres over the centre of Canary Wharf.
-It’s not open to the public, but you won’t miss it when you’re in the area.
+Luckily, he never has, nor is he likely to.
+It’s now been shunted to third place but its pyramid-topped design is just as statuesque as ever, towering 236 metres over the centre of Canary Wharf, and with its pyramid-style top, it’s the most iconic building in Canary Wharf.

 Go to Church on a Barge

 London’s only floating church might be one of the more unusual Canary Wharf sights.
-The church, a re-fitted Dutch Barge has been bobbing about in the area since 2004 and lays claim to being London’s only floating church.
+The church, a re-fitted Dutch Barge, has been bobbing about in the area since 2004 and lays claim to being London’s only floating church.
 Services are held on Sundays and midweek.

 Hang out in Jubilee Park